rossyndicate/yojoa-rs-secchi/README.md

 -   The surface temp data doesn't look great for Yojoa.
 There are likely two main reasons for this:

     1)  [Landsat 9 TIRS band has some anomalous data](https://www.usgs.gov/landsat-missions/news/recent-landsat-9-tirs-anomaly-pauses-processing-new-landsat-9-datahttps://www.usgs.gov/landsat-missions/news/recent-landsat-9-tirs-anomaly-pauses-processing-new-landsat-9-data) being reported at this time

     2)  The surface temperature product validation is completed almost entirely with buoy data from North America in oceanic environments and little rigorous validation of site-specific data has been done (see also [Herrick and Steele, et al. 2023](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecs2.4357))

 -   Filters applied: in 1_RS_collate_harmonize.Rmd, we've done the minimum filtering in 'Filter scene summaries' (dswe1 must be \> 10, IMAGE_QUALITY \>= 7).
 We may suggest to update this with new filters in the near future.

 -   We did not apply any Landsat 4-7/Landsat 8-9 handoff models.
-In the script X_LS_4-7_LS8-9_handoff.Rmd in the 'programs' subdirectory, we pull the 7/9 overlaps so you can easily apply if you wish to.
-But a few notes that may mean you don't have to:

-    -   if you have enough data points to do 4-7 algorithm development separately from 8-9, you should.
-The Rs value coming from the two differing atmospheric correction methods can be pretty different.

-    -   on a quick look, there are over 200 matchups on Landsat 7, and you could, theoretically, apply that model to Landsat 4&5 if it was not over fit, with the caveat that the bands are not precisely the same.
-Band 7 and Band 4 are *slightly* different between 4/5 and 7.
-[Click here for band wavelengh designations](https://www.usgs.gov/faqs/what-are-band-designations-landsat-satellites).
+In the script X_LS_4-7_LS8-9_handoff.Rmd, we begin investigating that, but this will need additional work.
+See [Topp, et al 2021](https://iopscience.iop.org/article/10.1088/1748-9326/abf002#artAbst).

 # Folders